 Items That Commonly Cause Confusion

-Dual-use components: A ruggedized computer that works in both military and commercial settings might be USML or CCL depending on whether it was specifically designed for military use.
-The "specifically designed" test is the key distinction.
+Dual-use components: A ruggedized computer that works in military or commercial settings?
+Depends on whether it was specifically built for the military.
+That's the key test.

-Software: Software that controls USML items is itself ITAR-controlled, even if the software has no inherent military function.
-A supply chain management tool becomes ITAR-controlled if it specifically manages USML defense articles.
+Software: Code that runs USML items is ITAR-controlled, even if the code itself isn't inherently military.
+A supply chain tool becomes ITAR-controlled if it manages USML items.

-Technical data: Engineering drawings for a commercial component become ITAR-controlled if they reveal performance characteristics of a USML system.
-Context matters as much as content.
+Technical data: Engineering drawings for a standard component become ITAR-controlled if they show how a USML system performs.
+The context counts as much as the content.

-Replacement parts: A bolt that's identical to a commercial bolt can become ITAR-controlled if it's specifically designed as a component of a USML weapon system.
-The "specifically designed" language is evaluated at the component level.
+Replacement parts: A bolt that's physically identical to a commercial one can be ITAR-controlled if it's engineered for a USML weapon system.
+The rule applies to individual components.

 3D printing files: CAD files for USML items are ITAR-controlled technical data.
-Sharing a 3D print file for a firearm component with a foreign person — even via cloud storage — is an ITAR export requiring a license.
+Share a firearm component file with a foreign national via cloud storage?
+That's an export that needs a license.

 When Both Apply

-It's possible for a company to have products under both ITAR and EAR.
-For example, a defense electronics manufacturer might make USML-controlled radar components (ITAR) and commercial-grade circuit boards (EAR).
-In this case:
+One company can have products under both regimes.
+A defense electronics manufacturer might make USML radar systems (ITAR) and commercial circuit boards (EAR).
+When that happens:

 - You need DDTC registration for your ITAR activities